Siapran/parens-8/README.md

 ## Overview

 Parens-8 is a tool for bypassing the pico-8 token limit.
-It takes up 5% of the allowed 8192 tokens, and gives you practically infinite code space in return: store extra code in strings or cart ROM, load it during init, run it like regular lua code.
+It takes up 5% of the allowed 8192 tokens, and gives you practically infinite code space in return: store extra code in strings or cart ROM, load it during init, run it like regular Lua code.

 Parens-8 is designed for maximum interoperability with Lua.
-Functions, tables, values and coroutines can be passed and used seamlessly between lua and parens-8.
+Functions, tables, values and coroutines can be passed and used seamlessly between Lua and parens-8.
 Think of parens-8 as Lua semantics with Lisp syntax.

 ```lua
 local a, b, c = parens8("1 2 3")